tprior01/fbref-data/README.md

 # FBREF

-fbref data by competition and season
+scraped fbref data by competition and season